 While it may sound similar to a sync license, a master license is not as powerful.
 To use a track in full, the master license is needed along with a sync license.

 When it comes to music and making money, most artists focus only on record sales, signing with labels and selling music downloads.
-However, those options are only a small sampling of the different ways musicians can make money.
-Licensing songs, such as through master licensing and sync licensing, can be a great method of earning substantial amounts of money.
+However, those options are just a small sampling of the different ways musicians can make money.
+Licensing songs, such as through master licensing and sync licensing, can be an excellent method of earning substantial amounts of money.
 By allowing other companies to use portions of a song or the song in its entirety in commercials or films, the artist can make a large amount of revenue without having to do additional work.

-Have a library of work available for sync licensing can be a strong way to make passive income.
+Have a library of work available for sync licensing can be a reliable way to earn passive income.